 Wastewater outfall near Sateri Fiber and Jiujiang Jinyuan Chemical Fiber viscose plants in Jiangxi, China

-- BPA - Found in some fleece, BPA is an endocrine disruptor.
+- BPA (bisphenol A) - BPA is an endocrine disruptor.
 It can imitate the body's hormones, and it can interfere with the production, secretion, transport, action, function, and elimination of natural hormones.

-- Parabens - Parabens are believed to disrupt hormone function by mimicking oestrogen.
-Too much oestrogen can trigger an increase in breast cell division and growth of tumours, which is why paraben use has been linked to breast cancer and reproductive issues.
+- Parabens - Parabens are believed to disrupt hormone function by mimicking estrogen.
+Too much estrogen can trigger an increase in breast cell division and growth of tumors.
+Paraben use has been linked to breast cancer and reproductive issues.

-- Formaldehyde - Formaldehyde is used as a wrinkle-free solution on clothing that will protect it from wrinkles, shrinking and can cause allergic reactions, runny nose, headache, and dermatitis skin rashes
+- Formaldehyde - Formaldehyde is used as a wrinkle-free solution on clothing that will protect it from wrinkles, shrinking.
+It can cause allergic reactions, runny nose, headache, and dermatitis skin rashes.

-- Lead - Heavy metals such as lead are used in textile dyes and can accumulate in the body over time and are highly toxic, with irreversible effects including damage to the nervous system (lead and mercury) or the kidneys (cadmium).
+- Lead - Lead is used in textile dyes and can accumulate in the body over time.
+It is highly toxic, causing irreversible effects including damage to the nervous system.

-- Phthalates - Phthalates are used in artificial leather, in PVC and in some dyes and as DEHP is a reprotoxic in mammals, as it can interfere with development of the testes in early life.
+- Phthalates - Phthalates are used in artificial leather and in some dyes.
+It is toxic to mammals and can interfere with development of the testes in early life.

-- Perfluorinated chemicals (PFCs) - used to give clothing water and stain resistant properties, PFC’s are related to birth defects, linked to testicular cancer, kidney cancer and obesity
+- PFCs (Perfluorinated chemicals) - PFCs are used to give clothing water and stain resistant properties, PFC’s are related to birth defects, linked to testicular cancer, kidney cancer and obesity.

-- Nonylphenol ethoxylates (NPEs) - NPEs (nonylphenol ethoxylates) are used as surfactants by textiles manufacturers and break down in the environment into nonylphenol (NP), it is one of the most notorious and prevalent bioaccumulative and toxic chemicals.
-Widely recognized for extreme aquatic toxicity to fish and wildlife, NPEs and NP may also threaten the health of the developing fetus and young children.
+- NPEs (Nonylphenol ethoxylates) - NPEs are used as surfactants (to allow even dying of fabric) by textiles manufacturers.
+These toxic chemicals break down in the environment into nonylphenol (NP) and are widely recognized as being extremely toxic to aquatic wildlife.
+They may also threaten the health of the developing fetus and young children.

-- Organotin compounds - as antifungal agents in a range of consumer products Organotin compounds can have serious effects on the immune, nervous, reproductive and endocrine system, and they may cause sensitization.
-They persist in the environment and can cause serious changes of whole ecosystems.
+- Organotin compounds - Organotin is used as an antifungal agent in a range of consumer products.
+Organotin compounds can have serious effects on the immune, nervous, reproductive and endocrine system.
+They may also cause sensitization and have detrimental impacts on the environment.

-- Halogenated hydrocarbons - Used as a solvent for dry cleaning the long term exposure to many chlorinated hydrocarbons through inhalation can result in liver and kidney toxicity.
-Exposure of unprotected skin to the solvents used can cause defatting of the skin resulting in dermatitis.
+- Halogenated hydrocarbons - Halogenated hydrocarbons are used as a solvent for dry cleaning, inhalation of chlorinated hydrocarbons can result in liver and kidney toxicity.
+Exposure of unprotected skin to the solvents used can cause dermatitis.

-- PBDEs - are used as a flame-retardant and are found in consumer goods such as electrical equipment, construction materials, coatings, textiles the critical or important effects considered in the human health assessment were neurodevelopmental effects , neurotoxicity, developmental neurotoxicity, reproductive toxicity, thyroid toxicity, immunotoxicity, liver toxicity, pancreas effects
+- PBDEs (Polybrominated diphenyl ethers) - PBDEs are used as a flame retardants and are found in a variety of consumer goods including textiles.
+The impact of these chemicals include neurodevelopmental effects , neurotoxicity, developmental neurotoxicity, reproductive toxicity, thyroid toxicity, immunotoxicity, liver toxicity and pancreas effects.

-- Phosphorus based flame retardants - Some animal studies have shown that long-term exposure to flame retardants can lead to cancer.
-Researchers are also beginning to look at the potential association between flame retardants and other health outcomes, including thyroid disruption and obesity, and the role they may be playing in human development.
+- Phosphorus based flame retardants - Flame retardants were once legally required to be applied to children’s clothing.
+Thankfully this has (mostly) changed since the 1970’s but is still required in loose fitting children’s pajamas.
+Some animal studies have shown that long-term exposure to flame retardants can lead to cancer.
+Researchers are looking at the association between flame retardants and thyroid disruption, obesity, and human development.

 An alarming number of big retailers were tested positive for NPE’s, Phthalates, Organotins and Antimony

-Even today loose fitting kids pyjamas must be flame resistant
+Even today loose fitting kids pajamas must be flame resistant

-And while not all kids' clothing needs to be organic cotton, at Q for Quinn we believe that clothing being worn for long periods of time and closest to the body should be organic cotton whenever possible, such as baby onesies, kids underwear, socks and pyjamas.
-Children may be particularly vulnerable to the toxic effects of these chemicals, because their brain and other organs are still developing.
-Organic cotton means your kids will be exposed to less chemicals and may avoid the negative health risks associated with these chemicals (eczema for starters!).
+- Focus on the clothing that is closest, namely undies, socks and pajamas.
+Clothing brand Q for Quinn was created on the belief that clothing being worn for long periods of time and closest to the body should be organic cotton whenever possible.
+From baby onesies, kids underwear, socks and pajamas, children may be particularly vulnerable to the toxic effects of these close to skin products. (eczema for starters!).

-To avoid flame retardants, the solution is to opt for “snug fitting” pajamas.
-Please note those snug fitting cotton pajamas does not automatically mean they are free from chemicals, just that they are free from flame retardants (at least in most cases).
+- Avoid flame retardants, by opting for “snug fitting” pajamas and double checking to ensure that they are free from flame retardants.
+Keep in mind that snug fitting cotton pajamas does not automatically mean they are free from chemicals, just that they are free from flame retardants (at least in most cases).